 Besides hot chocolate, The Chanler also offers the splendid beauty of the sea and hotel itself.
 Plus, it’s conveniently located along the Cliff Walk.
 Click here to see their current rates.

-6. Holiday Lantern Walking Tour (Historical Society)
+6. Sign Up for a Holiday Lantern Walking Tour (Historical Society)

 This one-hour walking tour begins at dusk, and features early New England traditions and the way in which historic Newporters celebrated the holidays.
 It’s a rare opportunity to explore Newport’s history and charm at night, guided by an expert.